0x4447/0x4447-product-vpn-contained/README.md

 - If the Docker container crashes at some point, ECS automatically restarts it.
 - If the EC2 server is terminated for whatever reason, a new instance will take its place.

-Additional benefit: You can purposely terminate the EC2 instance if you notice that network performance is deteriorating, which can happen when working in a shared environment.
-If your machine is running another instance that uses more resources than average, it may adversely affect performance.
+**Additional benefit**: You can purposely terminate the EC2 instance if you notice that network performance is deteriorating, which can happen when working in a shared VM environment.
 If this happens, terminate the instance and then wait about two minutes.
 Hopefully, the new EC2 Instance will be created on a different machine with less load.

 This gives you a very resilient solution that's hard to break, and with all unique settings stored in the ENVIRONMENT variables, your credentials always stay the same.
 The same goes for your public Elastic IP.